tastytrade Trading Journal: Auto-Import and Analyze Your Options Trades

 tastytrade is built for active options and futures traders, and the Financial Tech Wiz Trading Journal gives you performance analytics that go well beyond the trade history view inside tastytrade itself.

 Under the Analytics tab, the journal breaks your performance down by asset type.
 You can view win rate, total P&L, and number of trades separately for options, stocks, and futures.
-If you are trading a mix of options and equities through tastytrade, this shows you which side of your account is contributing and which is not, without manually sorting through individual trades.
+If you trade a mix across tastytrade, this shows you which side of your account is contributing and which is not, without manually sorting through individual trades.

-tastytrade’s commission structure ($1 per contract to open, $0 to close) pairs well with the journal’s fee tracking.
-You can log entry and exit fees individually on each trade so your reported P&L reflects actual net results after commissions rather than gross figures.
+tastytrade’s commission structure pairs well with the journal’s fee tracking.
+You can log entry and exit fees on each trade so your reported P&L reflects actual net results after commissions rather than gross figures.
+For high-frequency options traders running many contracts per week, the difference between gross and net P&L can be material.

 Recommended Tool